 This aromatic Goan spice mix is perfect for vegetarian, as well as meat dishes.
 It comes together quickly and adds a heady kick to any dish.
 For a memorable curry using this masala see my Goan Pork Vindaloo or a Goan Beef Curry recipes!
-Kerala garam masala and my Madras Curry Powder are two other do-not-miss spice powders to make.
+Kerala garam masala, Madras Curry Powder and my Biryani Masala are other do-not-miss spice powders to make.

 Why Make Homemade Goan Garam Masala?

 - It is hard to find this particular spice mix in the U.S.